Edwin S. Grosvenor: Publishing

-American Heritage

-In 2007 Grosvenor led a group of investors who purchased American Heritage from Forbes.
+In 2007, Grosvenor led a group of investors who purchased American Heritage from Forbes.
 Grosvenor said, “When I read in The New York Times that American Heritage had folded, I said, 'We just can’t let this happen,’ " Grosvenor told an interview in 2009.
 "I contacted the Forbes family and said, 'This is like intellectual preservation.
 It’s important to save battlefields and historic homes, but this is the magazine that writes about the battlefields and the historic homes.’
-And luckily the Forbes family agreed with me and we formed a new company to save it.”
-Although American Heritage suspended print publication in 2012, it continues in digital form.
+And luckily the Forbes family agreed with me, and we formed a new company to save it.”
+Grosvernor was the president and editor-of-chief of American Heritage.
+Although American Heritage suspended print publication in 2012, Grosvenor led a group of volunteers that relaunched a digital version of the magazine in June 2017.

-In 2012 and 2013, Grosvenor led a team developing Fourscore (4score.org), an educational website offering thousands of essays and documents for teaching American history and government.
+In 2012 and 2013, Grosvenor led a team developing Fourscore, an educational website offering thousands of essays and documents for teaching American history and government.

-Although American Heritage was forced to stop print publication in 2012, Grosvenor led a group of volunteers that relaunched a digital version of the magazine in June 2017.

 Writing

-Grosvenor is the author, with Morgan Wesson, of Alexander Graham Bell: The Life and Times of the Man Who Invented the Telephone (Harry N Abrams, 1997), a biography of his great-grandfather.
-He also authored Try it!: the Alexander Graham Bell Science Activity Kit, published by the National Geographic Society in 1992.
-He has also edited a number of anthologies from American Heritage and Horizon Magazines.
+Grosvenor is the author, with Morgan Wesson, of Alexander Graham Bell: The Life and Times of the Man Who Invented the Telephone (Harry N Abrams, 1997).
+He also wrote Try it!: the Alexander Graham Bell Science Activity Kit, published by the National Geographic Society in 1992.
+He has also edited a number of anthologies from American Heritage and Horizon magazines.

-Awards and memberships
+Personal life

+Grosvenor is a member of the Organization of American Historians, the National Book Critics Circle, and the American Antiquarian Society.
+He is the historian of the Literary Society of Washington.
 Grosvenor received the President's Award from Historic Deerfield in 2012.

-Grosvenor is a member of the Organization of American Historians, the National Book Critics Circle, and the American Antiquarian Society.